khushiagarwal29/order-notification-microservices/README.md

 }
 ```

+---

-### Get Order
+## Get Order

 ```
 GET /api/orders/{id}
 ```

+Returns the order by its ID.
+If available, the Order Service first attempts to retrieve the order from Redis before querying PostgreSQL.

+---

-### Get All Orders
+## Get All Orders

 ```
 GET /api/orders
 ```

+Returns all orders stored in PostgreSQL.

+---

-## Current Status
+# Current Status

--> Order Service
+* ✅ Order Service

--> Notification Service
+* ✅ Notification Service

--> PostgreSQL Integration
+* ✅ PostgreSQL Integration

--> MongoDB Integration
+* ✅ MongoDB Integration
+* ✅ Redis Integration (Order Cache)

--> Apache Kafka Integration
+* ✅ Apache Kafka Integration

--> Redis Integration
+* ✅ Event-driven communication using Kafka

--> Docker Compose
+* ✅ Docker Compose

--> AWS EC2 Deployment
+* ✅ AWS EC2 Deployment

--> Event-driven communication using Kafka

-## Next Steps

-I plan to improve this project step by step by adding:
+---

+# Future Enhancements

+The project will be extended with production-ready features, including:

-* Retry mechanism
+* Retry mechanism for failed message processing
 * Dead Letter Queue (DLQ)
 * Circuit Breaker using Resilience4j
 * Distributed Tracing
-* Prometheus & Grafana monitoring
+* Prometheus & Grafana Monitoring
-* Kubernetes deployment
+* Kubernetes Deployment
+* API Gateway
+* Service Discovery
+* Centralized Configuration
+* Authentication & Authorization (JWT)

-The idea is to gradually evolve this project into a production-style distributed system by incorporating advanced reliability, observability, and scalability features.
+The goal is to evolve this project into a production-style distributed microservices system by incorporating advanced reliability, observability, scalability, and fault-tolerance patterns.